Can An Intern Be Sexually Harassed?

 United States and New York law prohibit sexual harassment in the workplace.
 This prohibition applies to employees and paid interns.
 However, despite the fact that unpaid interns are just as vulnerable to inappropriate behavior, they are generally not able to sue for sexual harassment.
 If you are an intern and have been sexually harassed by a supervisor, call one of the New York sexual harassment attorneys at Phillips & Associates.
 We can assess your situation and discuss your options with you.Sexual Harassment of Employees is Illegal

-Unpaid interns are also protected from sexual harassment because it is a form of gender discrimination .
+Employees are protected from sexual harassment because it is a form of gender discrimination.
 Sexual harassment comes in two types.
 Quid pro quo harassment occurs when employment benefits are given or withheld in response to the victim’s actions.
+One example is an offer a raise in exchange for sexual acts.
 The second type of harassment is evidenced by a hostile work environment.
 Simply put, a hostile work environment exists when a supervisor or coworker engages in unwanted physical or verbal conduct that creates an offensive or hostile workplace.

 A hostile work environment caused by sexual harassment can be created by many different things, including:

 - Unwelcome physical touching;